 Clubs and Organizations

 Out-of-class learning and growth experiences involve participation in student organizations.
 Appalachian State University boasts over 200 clubs and organizations.
 As part of these 200 some odd organizations, there are around 20 or more clubs/organizations that focus on multicultural interest.
-Whether you are interested in Greek Life, service organizations, or one of our umbrella groups such as Native American Council or Black Student Association, the possibilities are numerous.
+Whether you are interested in service organizations, or one of our umbrella groups such as Native American Student Association or Black Student Association, the possibilities are numerous.
 You are encouraged to contact the organizations you are interested in through the information provided here.
+Additionally, if you are interested in Greek Life, visit the National Pan-Hellenic Council website for more information.

 Appalachian State University Gospel Choir